Shopify/eng-intern-assessment-rails/README.md

 - [Ruby on Rails Guides](https://guides.rubyonrails.org/) - Comprehensive guides on Ruby on Rails, covering various aspects of web application development.

-- [RSpec Documentation](https://rspec.info/documentation/) - Official documentation for RSpec, the testing framework used in this project.

-- [Ruby Style Guide](https://rubystyle.guide/) - A community-driven Ruby coding style guide to ensure consistent and readable code.

 - [Git Documentation](https://git-scm.com/doc) - Official documentation for Git, the version control system used in this project.